viktorodman/1dv600-assignment-2/README.md

 4. The system replaces the placeholders to the letter(Goto step 3)
 5. The Player enters all the letters of the word without exceeding the number of allowed guesses.
 6. The system presents the Game win confirmation and two alternatives, Play Again and Quit Game.
-7. The Player chooses Quit Game(see Use Case 3).
+7. The Player chooses Quit Game.

 ##### Alternative scenarios